Fault-tolerant quantum simulation of generalized Hubbard models: Qubitization for the hexagonal Hubbard model

 The cost of PREPARE is more involved, and we summarize the cost of each circuit element in Table~\ref{tab:walk_circuit_cost} in Appendix~\ref{APP:qubitization}.
 Summing the contribution from each of these elements, and taking the case where $L_x = L_y = L$, the total T gate cost of PREPARE is

 where $\eta_L$ is the largest power of $2$ that is a factor of $L$, $\Theta$ is the number of T gates per rotation in the UNIFORM state preparation gadgets, and $\Gamma$ is the number of T gates per each other rotation in PREPARE.
 Therefore, the cost of PREPARE is only logarithmic in the lattice dimension, $L$.
 For our resource estimates, we choose $\Theta = 10$ and $\Gamma = 40$.
+The controlled reflection operator adds an additional T gate cost of